Charge-conserving hybrid methods for the Yang-Mills equations: Introduction

 The paper is structured as follows.
 In \autoref{sec:preliminaries}, we introduce our notation and discuss the Yang--Mills equations, leading up to the conservation of total charge in the Galerkin semidiscretization observed by Christiansen and Winther.
 In \autoref{sec:domaindecomposition}, we describe our domain-decomposed numerical scheme for the Yang--Mills equations and prove that it satisfies a local charge conservation property.
-Finally, in \autoref{sec:numerical}, we discuss our numerical implementation and illustrate with examples.
+In \autoref{sec:numerical}, we discuss our numerical implementation and illustrate with examples.
+Finally, in \autoref{sec:current}, we remark on how these results generalize to the Yang--Mills equations with nonzero current.